jax-ml/jax/docs/sharded-computation.md

 :outputId: 0b397dba-3ddc-4aca-f002-2beab7e6b8a5

 # Pardon the boilerplate; constructing a sharding will become easier in future!
-from jax.sharding import Mesh
-from jax.sharding import PartitionSpec from jax.sharding import NamedSharding from jax.experimental import mesh_utils
+from jax.experimental import mesh_utils

 P = jax.sharding.PartitionSpec